Shoppers abandon sites for a whole host of reasons, from offline distractions to confusing navigation.

 Tracking mouse gestures, resting moments and other cursor movements, exit intent technology intelligently detects when a user is about to abandon your site and triggers a Behavioural Overlay.

-Exit intent Overlays provide a second chance to engage with your customers, converting on average 14.9% of users who interact with them.
+Exit intent Overlays provide a second chance to engage with your customers.
 By displaying content tailored to a shopper’s position in the sales funnel, you can encourage abandoning customers to remain on your site and persuade them to make a purchase.

 Here, we take a look at six exit intent Overlays you can use to influence conversions.